tabalren/PoA-Blockchain-Development/README.md

 #### The following steps can be followed by Mac users.

 1. Open your Terminal and navigate to the folder where you downloaded your GoEthereum app.
 In my case, the folder was called Blockchain-Tools.

-2. Switch from (base) to (ethereum) environment using 'conda activate ethereum' in your terminal.

 Now, you will generate two new nodes with new account addresses that will serve as our pre-approved sealer addresses.

-3. Create accounts for two nodes for the network with a separate datadir for each using geth:
+2. Create accounts for two nodes for the network with a separate datadir for each using geth:

 ./geth --datadir node1 account new